pridkett/patrick.wagstrom.net/contents/publications/index.md

   - { title: "Technical Reports", filter: "mypapers:techreport", prefix: "TR" }
 stylesheets:
   - { href: "bibliography.css" }
+  - { href: "print.css", media: "print" }
 ---

-The following are the authors copies of my published works.
-Interested folks can also download a [BibTeX file containing references for all of my published papers][bibtex].
+<div class="no-print">The following are the authors copies of my published works.
+Interested
+folks can also download a <a href="papers.bib">BibTeX file containing references for all of my published papers</a></div>

-[bibtex]: papers.bib